 - 22.1 The Sub-funds may not enter into any securities or commodities lending, securities or commodities borrowing, repurchase, reverse repurchase, buy-sell back or sell-buy back, or margin lending, transactions.
-The WS Ruffer Absolute Return Fund, WS Thames Absolute Return Fund and WS Protea Absolute Return Fund may enter into total return swaps. - 22.2 Total return swaps are agreements under which one party makes payments based on a set rate, either fixed or variable, while the other party makes payments based on the total return (including both the income it generates and any capital gains) of any underlying assets (for example, a commodity or stock market index).
-In this way, a party can gain the economic exposure of the underlying asset without actually owing that asset. - 22.3 The specific types of total return swaps permitted in this section are swaps on stock market indices, commodity or credit indices, currencies or baskets of currencies, interest rates and real estate investment trusts.
+The WS Ruffer Total Return Fund may enter into total return swaps. - Total return swaps are agreements under which one party makes payments based on a set rate, either fixed or variable, while the other party makes payments based on the total return (including both the income it generates and any capital gains) of an underlying asset (for example, a commodity or stock market index).
+In this way, a party can gain the economic exposure of the underlying asset without actually owing that asset.

-- The total return swaps permitted by this section may be exercised only by the WS Ruffer Absolute Return Fund, WS Thames Absolute Return Fund and WS Protea Absolute Return Fund to gain exposure to the asset types listed on 22.3 above. - 22.5 The maximum proportion of the assets under management for the WS Ruffer Absolute Return Fund, WS Thames Absolute Return Fund and WS Protea Absolute Return Fund is 100% on a notional basis. - 22.6 The expected proportion of the assets under management for the WS Ruffer Absolute Return Fund, WS Thames Absolute Return Fund and WS Protea Absolute Return Fund that can be subject to total return swaps is: 30% on a notional basis. - 22.7 The ACD's derivatives policy states that both exchange traded derivatives and overthe-counter derivatives (including total return swaps) must be traded with approved counterparties. - 22.8 New counterparties are approved after a review that covers the legal status of the proposed counterparty, an assessment of the operational risk and credit risk associated with that counterparty and any other material considerations and it must have the minimum required credit rating. - 22.9 Trading must occur in approved derivative instruments and the arrangements must be governed by appropriate legal documentation. - 22.10 The counterparties of these transactions will be highly rated financial institutions specialising in these types of transactions and approved by the Investment Manager.
+- 22.3 The specific types of total return swaps permitted in this section are swaps on stock market indices, commodity or credit indices, currencies or baskets of currencies, interest rates and real estate investment trusts. - The total return swaps permitted by this section may be exercised only by the WS Ruffer Total Return Fund, to gain exposure to the asset types listed on 22.3 above. - The maximum proportion of the assets under management for the WS Ruffer Total Return Fund is 100% on a notional basis. - The expected proportion of the assets under management for the WS Ruffer Total Return Fund that can be subject to total return swaps is: 30% on a notional basis. - 22.7 The ACD's derivatives policy states that both exchange traded derivatives and over-the-counter derivatives (including total return swaps) must be traded with approved counterparties. - 22.8 New counterparties are approved after a review that covers the legal status of the proposed counterparty, an assessment of the operational risk and credit risk associated with that counterparty and any other material considerations and it must have the minimum required credit rating. - 22.9 Trading must occur in approved derivative instruments and the arrangements must be governed by appropriate legal documentation. - 22.10 The counterparties of these transactions will be highly rated financial institutions specialising in these types of transactions and approved by the Investment Manager.
 Counterparties will normally carry a minimum BBB+/Baa1 rating from at least one of Fitch, Moody's and S&P. The counterparties will be entities with legal personality, typically located in OECD jurisdictions and generally limited to the major financial institutions in leading economies.
 They will be subject to ongoing supervision by a public authority and be financially sound.
 A counterparty may be an associate of the ACD or the Investment Manager which may give rise to a conflict of interest. - 22.11 All revenues arising from total return swaps will be returned to the Sub-funds, and the ACD does not take any fees or costs out of those revenues additional to its periodic charge on the Scheme Property of the Sub-funds as set out in more detail above.